AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

 Global Ghost Variables
 ~~~~~~~~~~~~~~~~~~~~~~

-Though it happens less often, specification may require storing additional
+Though it happens less often, specifications may require storing additional
 information into global variables.
 As this information is not needed in
 normal code, these global variables should be marked as ghost, so that
 they can be erased by the compiler.
 These variables can be used for
 various reasons, and a rather common case is to specify programs modifying
-a complex or private global data-structure by providing a model for it,
+a complex or private global data structure by providing a model for it,
-that is updated by the program along with the data-structure.
+that is updated by the program along with the data structure.

 Global variables can also store information about previous runs of subprograms
 in order to specify simple temporal properties.
 In the following example, we